Olympic Gold Medalist Goalie, 1980 USA “Miracle on Ice” Hockey Team

 Jim Craig has been called the backbone of a team that accomplished one of the most extraordinary and memorable sports victories of all time.
 He went on to play professionally and transitioned to tremendous success in the business world which he still enjoys today.

-Jim is in demand from coast to coast and internationally as a motivational speaker, teamwork and life coach, spokesperson, and marketing and sales strategist.
+Olympic Gold Medalist and Hall of Fame Athlete Jim Craig is in demand from coast to coast and internationally as a motivational speaker, teamwork and life coach, spokesperson, and marketing and sales strategist.
 Speaker bureaus and event management groups consistently evaluate and rank Jim is among the most effective speakers and corporate coaches in America.

 Jim is president and founder of Gold Medal Strategies, a promotions and marketing firm that also manages and represents Jim and his appearance business.